BlueBrain/EModelRunner/README.rst

 - one module designed to show the synapse plasticity phenomenon.
 It has the following features:

   - ability to run post-synaptic cell with pre-recorded output of pre-synaptic cell
-  - ability to run 'true' pair simulations, where both the pre-synaptic and the post-synaptic cells are run at the same time
+  - ability to run 'full' pair simulations, where both the pre-synaptic and the post-synaptic cells are run at the same time
   - analysis tool to compute the change of EPSPs

 - one module designed to run the cells from the SomatoSensoryCortex portal, with the following features: